Find Affordable College Courses

 The average amount in student loans that natural resources and conservation majors at UC Irvine take out is $14,000.

-University of California - Davis did quite well in this year’s ranking of the best schools for natural resources and conservation students.
-It came in at #10 on the list.
-Located in the suburb of Davis, UC Davis is a public college with a very large student population.
+With a ranking of #10, University of California - Davis did quite well on this year’s best schools for natural resources and conservation students.
+Located in the suburb of Davis, UC Davis is a public college with a fairly large student population.

 After completing their degree, natural resources and conservation graduates from UC Davis carry an average student debtload of $15,533.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $259.